cocos/cocos-docs/en/concepts/scene/light/spot-light.md

 # Spotlights

-The Spotlight is a beam of light emitted from a point in one direction, close to the light produced by a flashlight.
+Spotlight is a beam of light emitted from a point in one direction, close to the light produced by a flashlight.
 Spotlights have an additional `SpotAngle` property over other types of lighting, which is used to adjust the illumination range of the Spotlight.

 ![spotlight](spot-light.jpg)